Danielvandervelden/wp-template/wp-content/plugins/seo-by-rank-math/readme.txt

 <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP#features" target="_blank">Features</a> | <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP#reasons" target="_blank">Why Choose Rank Math?</a> | <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP#comparison" target="_blank">Compare</a> | <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP#screenshots" target="_blank">Screenshots</a> | <a href="https://rankmath.com/wordpress/plugin/seo-suite/?utm_source=LP&utm_campaign=WP#benefits" target="_blank">Benefits</a>

 SEO might be the best and most **consistent source of traffic** for one's website, but it's not without its quirks.
-The constant process of optimizing your posts can sometimes take more time than actually writing the content. **If you always feel that you can do more on the SEO** front for your website but don't have the time, **then Rank Math is what you're looking for.**
+The constant process of optimizing your posts for SEO can sometimes take more time than actually writing the content. **If you always feel that you can do more on the SEO** front for your website but don't have the time, then **Rank Math SEO is what you're looking for.**

 Its host of **intelligent features** brings top SEO capabilities in your hands that were previously out of reach.
 The **smart automation** features give you the **power of an entire SEO team** with just a few clicks.
 A **well-thought-out design, powerful features, and years of development** make Rank Math a game-changing SEO plugin that will level the SEO playing field in your favor to help increase traffic.